 - Mandatory for external research funding

-FEC cost categories
+FEC uses three cost categories:

 Project full time equivalent (FTE)

 - The full time equivalent (FTE) is the amount of time an employee works on a project as a proportion of full time, e.g. an employee appointed for twelve months on a project for exactly half of their working time would equate to an FTE of 0.5 (50%) for that period.